 By default, CDH is configured to permit any user to access the Hive Metastore.
-However, if you have modified the value set for the configuration property hadoop.proxyuser.hive.groups, which can be modified in Cloudera Manager by setting the Hive Metastore Access Control and Proxy User Groups Override property, your Spark application might throw exceptions when it is run.
-To address this issue, make sure you add the groups that contain the Spark users that you want to have access to the metastore when Spark applications are run to this property in Cloudera Manager:
+However, if you have modified the value set for the configuration property hadoop.proxyuser.hive.groups, your Spark application might throw exceptions when it is run.
+To address this issue, make sure you add the groups that contain the Spark users that you want to have access to the metastore when Spark applications are run to this property.